A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Tools: The potential function Phi and some a priori arguments

-A first step in proving this proposition is the following \begin{lemma} $\forall x\in \R$, $f_1(x)\ge 1-t_0$. \end{lemma} \begin{proof} It is here easier to work with the non-normalized measures $\hat{\mu}_0 = c\mu_0$ and $\hat{\mu}_1 = c\mu_1$, and with the corresponding non-normalized cost function It is clear that they satisfy the system~\eqref{eq:stefan}.
+It is clear that they satisfy the system \eqref{eq:stefan}.
 In fact, one can simply divide everything by $c$, to pass to the normalized case, but it seems to us that the explanation would be less clear.